Not everyone automatically receives TPD cover when they start with a superfund. Your entitlements depend on your Superannuation policy.

 Put simply, this definition means that you must not be able to work for the first six months following your injury and it does not appear that you will ever return to suitable employment in the future.

-ii. thereafter, the important duties of any gainful occupation for which you are reasonably suited by way of education, training, or experience, and
+- The important duties of any gainful occupation for which you are reasonably suited by way of education, training, or experience

-- Are not working in any undertaking usually performed for wage of profit, and
+- Are not working in any undertaking usually performed for wage of profit

 - Are under the regular care, and following the advice and treatment of a Medical Practitioner